 The advantage of using a vintage tablecloth is that they are pre-washed and thus preshrunk, they are often inexpensive (though I have passed up many a gem printed with giant roses that were just a bit too much for my budget), and they are probably not being used as a tablecloth.
 Also, a tablecloth is already hemmed, most likely, which means your sewing project will be completed in no time.

-In addition to a vintage tablecloth, you need double fold bias tape (which you probably can score for not that much at a second hand store, or new via Amazon.
+In addition to a vintage tablecloth, you need double fold bias tape (which you probably can score for not that much at a second-hand store, or new via Amazon.
 This is a long strip of fabric that is folded hot-dog style twice, and the edges are treated so they won’t fray.
 It is a small price to pay for a really easy tab solution.
-You could absolutely use something like hemp rope, gingham ribbon (melt the cut edges with a lighter carefully, just a touch) or you could make your own fabric tabs.
+You could absolutely use something like a hemp rope, gingham ribbon (melt the cut edges with a lighter carefully, just a touch) or you could make your own fabric tabs.

 You will need: